THE INFORMATION YOUR FINCHES DESERVE....

 Finches are well known for their remarkable diversity and evolutionary adaptations dating back to 1836 and the voyage of the beagle.

-I took a scientific exploration of my own- not as a bird enthusiast, but as a common Zebra Finch owner- to determine the ideal care of Zebra Finch and proved my hypothesis:
+I took a scientific exploration of my own- not only as a bird enthusiast, but as a common Finch owner- to determine the ideal care of Zebra Finch and proved my hypothesis:

 Hobby or *Pet Finch keepers should own handfed, tame Zebra Finches that have been selectively bred for a stalker body composition.
 The birds will be better appreciated and cared for by breeders, pet stores and consumers, thereby elevating the health of the species.

-I began by taking a scientific approach to the life cycle of Zebra Finches and became so intrigued I began compiling information on the origins, environment, anatomy, reproduction and nutrition.
+I began by taking a scientific approach to the life cycle of Zebra Finches (which was soon expanded to other finch varieties) and became so intrigued I began compiling information on the origins, environment, anatomy, reproduction and nutrition.
 I quickly became a breeder and was able to test my theories on my flock, allowing me to reach conclusions and develop techniques on factual information and not marketing schemes or outdated literature.
 The goal was to simulate the environmental conditions that occur in nature for captive pets and give them the opportunity to be as healthy as possible so they may be thought of as more than 'that bird in the window'.

-This website was built to share my conclusions after thorough studies, and is not meant to provide very basic bird care.
-Instead I chose to create an educational resource for controversial subjects pertaining to the finch persuasion (canary and doves).
-The data collected should be applied to the general field of caring for all species/varieties of finches; furthermore may also be applied to Canaries; however my studies were only specifically linked to Zebra and Indian Silverbill Finches.
+This website was built to share my conclusions after thorough studies of passerines, and is not meant to provide very basic bird care.
+Instead I chose to create an educational resource for controversial subjects pertaining to the finch persuasion (passerines).
+The data collected should be applied to the general field of caring for all species/varieties of finches and passerines; however my studies were specifically linked to Zebra, Society and Indian Silverbill Finches.

 Due to the number of birds in my study, I have become a Hobby Breeder (not for profit) and therefore the chicks are available for adoption.
 However I am not a pet store, and I adopt out peak specimens according to the clutches which are laid in a natural rhythm.
 These finches are what they call 'show quality' but because they are hand raised, I prefer for them to go to a family- especially those with young children.